JOHN HORRIGAN

 "THE NIGHT THE STARS FELL"

 Description: On a clear evening in 1833, people looking skyward witnessed what is still considered to be the greatest astronomical spectacle in recorded history.
-It was November 12th and 13th of that year when countless meteors shot across the night sky, catching many people’s attention and interest.
+It was late on the evening of November 12th and the early morning of November 13th, 1833 when countless meteors shot across the night sky, catching many people’s attention and interest.
 People knelt down and prayed or flocked to churches, thinking that the Day of Judgement was at hand.
 Historical astronomer John Horrigan will take you back to that day with an interactive indoor/outdoor presentation and also discuss some of the greatest meteor showers in history, including the the Great Leonid Showers that were seen on November 27th, 1966 and the most recent star spectacular on November 17th, 2001.
 During the program, Horrigan, a Watertown resident, will prepare audience members to view the annual Perseid shower in August, in addition to helping them identify some major constellations, double stars and Messier objects.
 He'll help you locate the North Star, gaze at some major satellites (including the Hubble Space Telescope and International Space Station), identify craters on the moon (including landing zones of Apollo missions) and talk about the SETI project.
-He’ll also let attendees hear a recording of what a fireball sounds like.
+He’ll also let attendees hear an audio recording of a fireball.
 A telescope and binoculars will be provided for this all-ages show.
 The best booking time period is in the late Spring or Summer (for an indoor/outdoor interactive lecture and post-lecture skywatch), particularly August for the Perseid meteor shower and November for the Leonid meteor shower.
-“The goal is to educate families and kids so they can go outside and look to the heavens on their own,” Horrigan said.
+“The goal is to educate families and kids so they can go outside and look to the heavens on their own,” Horrigan says.
 “Folks need to know that there’s more to life than American Idol, the Red Sox and Wii.
 Ancient TV was simply looking up.
 We all need to be humbled every so often by our universal meekness.”

 CLICK HERE FOR MORE DETAILS ABOUT THE NIGHT THE STARS FELL